jrutheiser/awesome-command-line/README.md

 # Awesome Command Line

-A curated list of awesome command line software.
+> A curated list of awesome command line software

 Inspired by all the other [awesome lists](https://github.com/sindresorhus/awesome).